Periodic Update Process (PUP)

 • Release of Information Form

-This form (with signature) is required to complete the Period Update Process
+This form is required to complete your PUP.

 • I hereby authorize the Texas Ministries of the Church of God (TXM) to request, receive, maintain, and transfer upon request any and all investigative reports, applications, letters, references, forms, and any other information in regard to my licensing, ordination, and ministerial services.
 I understand that some of these reports could contain information about my character, general reputation, personal characteristics, and mode of living, as well as information related to my criminal history, credit history, driving and motor vehicle records, education, employment history, or other background checks.
 I further authorize the TXM to keep all information received as part of my professional file.
 I understand this file is considered permanent and is transferable to another authority within the Church of God assembly.